requests/requests-threads/README.rst

 Inspiration
 -----------

-This codebase was inspired by future work on Requests, as well as [requests-twisted](https://pypi.python.org/pypi/requests-twisted/).
+This codebase was inspired by future work on Requests, as well as `requests-twisted <https://pypi.python.org/pypi/requests-twisted/>`_.